JosephKJ/SDD-Utils/README.md

 ### Declarative definition
-The videos to be processed and the train-validation-test split can be defined declaratively in the script.
+The videos to be processed and the number of images in train-validation-test split can be defined declaratively in the script.

 The `videos_to_be_processed` dictionary decides which videos should be processed and what would be its contribution towards train-validation-test set.